nhselect/step1-training/content/user-guide/administrator/getting-promoted-to-an-administrator-role-within-the-platform/switching-applications/index.md

 This will take you to the Switch application tab in the blue ribbon, where there are three applications (apps) you can choose from.

-* **Learning Portal**: If you are enrolled as a Learner on a course (i.e. another list of proficiencies), you will see this and can access them here
+* **Learning Portal**: If you are Holding word for now as a Learner on a course (i.e. another list of proficiencies), you will see this and can access them here
 * **Tracking System**: Access to setup or manage your centre, and register, promote and manage delegates in your centre
 * **Legacy Tracking System**: Ignore this, you don’t need to access it.
 It will only be available for the pilot